Free ticketed event

 Looking for people to run or walk outdoors with?
 Don’t know the local scene?

-Meet up with your colleagues at the South Plaza of the Salt Palace Convention Center (West Temple and 200 South) at 6:30 a.m. and we’ll head out on a group run/walk highlighting the State Capitol Building, Memory Grove Park, and City Creek Canyon.
+Meet up with your colleagues outside the Main Entrance to the Long Beach Convention Center on Pine Ave. at 6:30 am and we’ll head out on a group run/walk highlighting the Los Angeles River and Queensway Bay.
 Pace and distance will be determined based on attendee preference; there will be at least one walking group and one running group available.
-All runners and walkers are welcome!
+All runners and walkers are welcome; all participants must abide by local health guidelines regarding COVID-19, including maintaining appropriate distancing and wearing a mask or cloth face covering.

 ASEE Active! is endorsed by the Ad Hoc Committee for Interdivisional Cooperation and the Connecting Us Team of the ASEE Board’s Strategic Doing initiative, and is focused on building community among ASEE members through participation in healthy recreational activities.